Ricci Curvature and the Manifold Learning Problem: Background and Definitions

-In this section we recall from \cite{AW1} a definition of coarse Ricci curvature on general metric spaces with an operator. \ When the space is a metric measure space, we use a family of operators which are intended to approximate a Laplace operator on the space at scale $t.$ As this definition holds on metric measure spaces constructed from sampling points from a manifold, we can define an \emph{empirical or sample version} of the Ricci curvature at a given scale $t$.
-This last construction will have an application to the Manifold Learning Problem, namely it will serve to predict the Ricci curvature of an embedded submanifold of $\mathbb{R}^{N}$ if one only has a point cloud on the manifold and the distribution of the sample has a smooth positive density.
+In this section we recall (cf. \cite{AW1}) how Ricci curvature on general metric spaces can be constructed with an operator, in particular the infinitesimal generator of a diffusion semi-group.
+When the space is a metric measure space, we use a family of operators which are intended to approximate a Laplace operator on the space at scale $t.$ As this definition holds on metric measure spaces constructed from sampling points from a manifold, we can define an \emph{empirical or sample version} of the Ricci curvature, given a {bandwidth} parameter $t$.
+As mentioned above, this last construction will have an application to the manifold learning problem, namely it will serve to predict the Ricci curvature of an embedded submanifold of $\mathbb{R}^{N}$ if one only has a point cloud on the manifold and the distribution of the sample has a smooth positive density.